 Let’s take a closer look at how the background scripting for Ask Peter actually works.

-Here, I’ve viewed the source code for the web page.
 Now, the creators of this website were clever enough to suspect that discerning tech geeks would try peeking under the hood, so they’ve incorporated a few safeguards.
-The first, of course, is processing all entries through an ASP script called “PeterAnswers.aspx” and that’s a script that you simply can’t see without access to the web server files.
+The first, of course, is processing all entries through CSS using class “inp” to handle each input field.
+You simply can’t see how these fields are processed without access to the CSS files.
 However, if you look closely at the form code, you’ll discover an interesting anomaly.

 At the footer of the page script, you can see various variables used to return different text to the text field:

 var O000000="en", O00OO0O="Peter please answer the following question:", O000O0O="No connection.", O0O0O0O="You must enter a valid petition.", O0O0OO0="You must enter a valid question.", O00O000="Peter answers: ";

 Each variable is given a coded name that looks similar, but it isn’t — with zero and the letter O in various places in the name.
 The technique is clearly intended to cover up the true purpose of the script, but it’s obvious that if you aren’t aware of the secret use of “.” behind the entry of the “answer,” then the page is coded to provide lots of different error messages back to you.